pxckets/OSLV2-GUI/README.md

-# Arqma GUI
+# Oscillate GUI

 Copyright (c) 2018-2019, ArQmA Project

 Copyright (c) 2014-2018, The Monero Project

-## Compiling the Arqma GUI from source
+## Compiling the Oscillate GUI from source

 ### On Linux:

 (Tested on Ubuntu 17.10 x64, Ubuntu 18.04 x64 and Gentoo x64)

-1. Install Arqma dependencies
+1. Install Oscillate dependencies

   - For Debian/Ubuntu Distributions